Taught course

 Overview

-Our Learning at Work degree courses allow you to get an undergraduate Bachelor's or postgraduate Master's university degree alongside your current job, without going to university full time.
+Our Learning at Work degree courses allow you to get a Bachelor's or Master's degree alongside your current job, without going to university full time.

 You choose what you learn based on your professional and personal aspirations, and you can mix online modules and work based projects to suit what you need to learn.
-We'll help you build an approved study programme over the first 3 months of your course.
+We'll help you build an approved study programme.

-Our courses are a different way to learn.
-Firstly, you are not studying on campus in structured lessons.
-Our Learning at Work courses are driven by self-study, where you'll use your motivation, enthusiasm and time to complete your studies.
-Second, the structure of your studies is individual to you, and can contain mandatory and optional distance learning modules and work based projects that create learning opportunities.
+These courses offer a different way to learn.
+Firstly, you're not studying on campus in structured lessons.
+Learning at Work courses are driven by self-study.
+You'll use your motivation, enthusiasm and time to complete your studies on your own terms.
+Second, the structure of your studies is individual to you.
+You'll choose your unique approach, from a range of mandatory and optional distance learning modules, and work based projects.

 Teaching and support